Climbing!: Background and release

 In 1969, Leslie West recorded his debut solo album, titled Mountain, with Felix Pappalardi on bass and drummer Norman Smart.
 Smart was replaced by Corky Laing on drums and percussion, and keyboardist Steve Knight was added to form the classic Mountain lineup, with Pappalardi as producer.

 Windfall Records released Climbing! on March 7, 1970.
 The album debuted at No. 186, and peaked at No. 17 on the Billboard 200 chart.
 The album was certified gold by the Recording Industry Association of America (RIAA) on August 28, 1970.

 "Mississippi Queen" was the band's debut single, released in February 1970.
 The single peaked at No. 21 on the Billboard Hot 100 chart.
 "For Yasgur's Farm" was released as a single in August 1970.
 It peaked at No. 107 on the Billboard Bubbling Under Hot 100 chart.
-"Silver Paper" was also released as a single in 1971, but it failed to chart.
+"Silver Paper" was also released as a single in July 1971, but it failed to chart.